 We are committed to making legal aid and social justice work sustainable and open to people of all backgrounds, so that our clients get the best representation possible.
 Claiming Space is a Community Interest Company, which means we do not operate for profit and what we generate goes back into the work and community we work with.

-Rachel is a barrister practising in immigration and family law.
+Rachel Francis is a barrister practising in immigration and family law.
 She is the former co-chair of Young Legal Aid Lawyers.
-During her time as co-chair, Rachel was jointly responsible for the strategic direction of the group and for co-ordinating its activities campaigning against legal aid cuts, promoting social mobility and protecting the interests of junior lawyers who believe in the importance of legally-aided work as a means of achieving social justice.
+During her time as co-chair, Rachel saw first-hand the effects of working with trauma in the legal profession.
+She was jointly responsible for the strategic direction of the group and for co-ordinating its campaigning, promoting social mobility and protecting the interests of junior lawyers who believe in the importance of legally-aided work as a means of achieving social justice.

 Rachel formerly worked as a youth worker, in a refugee centre, and has delivered training to children and young people on the UN Convention on the Rights of the Child in the Philippines.